Geology Course Offerings

 GEOL 496 Senior Thesis

 Original field or laboratory research in geology under the supervision of a faculty member in the discipline.
 The student is required to write a thesis summarizing the objectives, methods, data and significant results of the research.
 In addition, presentation of research results at a professional meeting is encouraged.
-Prerequisite: geology major and instructor’s consent.
+Prerequisites: Geology major and instructor’s consent.